eric-aerrober/fire-aspect/prompts/base/agent/assess-results.md

-    "results": "high level summary of cumulative the results we achieved so far", "determiner": "high level summary of the specific determinination we need to make to see if the goal is achieved given the above", "summary": "you overall thoughts on the goal, and if it was achieved or not", "achieved": "single word: yes/no",
+    "results": "high level summary of cumulative the results we achieved so far", "determiner": "high level summary of the specific determinination we need to make to see if the goal is achieved given the above", "summary": "you overall thoughts on the goal, and if it was achieved or not", "status": "single word: inprogress, complete, failed",
-    "response": "simple response as to what we did to achieve goal or what you belive is left to achieve the goal / next steps"
+    "response": "simple response as to what we did to achieve goal or what you belive is left to achieve the goal / next steps or why we cannot achieve the goal"
 }